jsenn/jsenn.github.io/_posts/2022-01-21-labysqueak.markdown

 $$T(k) = \frac{2 D(k)}{c}$$

-Now, we could calculate the discrete difference $$T(k+1) - T(k)$$ as we did above, but the math works out nicer if we treat $$T(k)$$ as a continuous differentiable function and consider the derivative $$T'(k)$$ instead.
+Now, we could calculate the discrete difference $$T(k+1) - T(k)$$ as we did above, but the math works out nicer if we treat $$k$$ as a continuous variable and consider the derivative $$T'(k)$$ instead.
 This will only give us an approximate estimate of the true value, but the differences here are small enough that the approximation is very good.

 We can evaluate $$T'(k)$$ using the Chain Rule: